-The proposed project will allow trains up to 10,000 feet long to be loaded and unloaded at on-dock rail facilities at marine terminals to streamline rail operations, remove bottlenecks, and reduce the need for local truck trips.
+The project will allow trains up to 10,000 feet long to be loaded and unloaded at on-dock rail facilities at marine terminals to streamline rail operations, remove bottlenecks, and reduce the need for local truck trips.

 The Port of Long Beach has prepared a Environmental Impact Report (EIR) on the proposed project, fully studying the effects of the project on air quality, water quality, transportation, biological resources, and other issues.
-The public had several opportunities to comment on the draft EIR in person and in writing before the final EIR is considered by the Board of Harbor Commissioners.
+The public had several opportunities to comment on the draft EIR in person and in writing before the final EIR was considered by the Board of Harbor Commissioners.

 To see the final EIR for the Pier B On-Dock Rail Support Facility, go to www.polb.com/ceqa.